 - Submissions must be from a K-12 school in one of ecomaine’s member communities to be considered.

-Finalists were voted on online until the end of Earth Month, April 2023.
+Finalists are voted on online until the end of Earth Month, April 2024.

 Aurora Milton of Cape Elizabeth High School won 2023’s Upcycle Challenge for her design of a jumper made from old fabric and discarded clothing.
 Congratulations to all our finalists!